GreptimeTeam/docs/docs/nightly/en/user-guide/manage-data/overview.md

 ### Update data with same tags and time index

-Updates can be effectively performed by insertions.
+Updates can be efficiently performed by inserting new data.
-By default, if the tags and time index have identical column values, the old data will be replaced with the new one.
+By default, if rows of data have the same tags and time index, the old data will be replaced with the new data.
 For more information about column types, please refer to the [Data Model](../concepts/data-model.md).

 :::warning Note